reductstore/reduct-js/docs/quick-start.md

 Now that you have the `reduct-js` SDK installed and a ReductStore instance running, you can start using the SDK to interact with the ReductStore instance.

-Here is an example of using the Python SDK to perform a few different operations on a bucket:
+Here is an example of using the JavaScript SDK to perform a few different operations on a bucket:

 ```javascript title="QuickStart.js"
 --8<-- "../examples/QuickStart.js"